-Crunchy bacon flavored salami crumble to sprinkle on pasta, soups and risotto… To think that it all started as a kind of experiment actually!
+Let me show you how to make a crunchy bacon flavored salami crumble to sprinkle on pasta, soups and risotto… It all started as a kind of experiment to be very honest!

 I once considered making a bunch of this salami crumble and store it properly in my pantry.
-Maybe that’s not such a good idea because I would be extremely tempted to sprinkle it on just everything I cook.
+Maybe that is not such a good idea because I would be extremely tempted to sprinkle it on just everything I cook.

 Well, maybe apart from chocolate mousse that is…